Writing a successful personal statement

 2. Follow the instructions

 The online application form contains very specific instructions about what you should include in your personal statement, even providing a bullet pointed list of what is needed.
-Additionally there is another useful bullet pointed list in the Application Criteria.
-It might sound obvious – but you need to include everything on these lists – if you miss anything then there is a high chance that your application will be rejected.
+It might sound obvious – but you need to include everything in this list – if you miss anything then your application will be rejected.
 At the same time, you don’t want to make your personal statement sound wooden by simply following lists – always make sure that what you are writing flows well and sounds natural.

 It could be well worth printing off the application instructions and ticking off each point to make sure that you have covered everything.
 If a candidate looks like they haven’t followed instructions then it puts their application in a very bad light.